tanthehack/re-code-report/report.typ

     supervisor: "Dr. Itunuoluwa Isewon",
     reference-path: "../references.bib",
     dedication: [I dedicate this work to God, who has been my very present help in times of need during my 4-year journey in this institution.
 I also dedicate this work to my friends and family, who support me.],
-    acknowledgements: [My most profound gratitude goes to Almighty God, who has kept me and sustained me right from the very start of my degree up until this point.
+    acknowledgments: [My most profound gratitude goes to Almighty God, who has kept me and sustained me right from the very start of my degree up until this point.
 To Him be all the glory.

     \
-I want to express my sincere gratitude to my younger sister, Daniella Ekekwe, who continues to encourage me to follow my passion in computer science, especially during the course of this project.
+I want to express my sincere gratitude to my younger sister, Daniella Ekekwe, who continues to encourage me to follow my passion for computer science, especially during this project.

 \
-I am extremely grateful to my parents, Mr and Mrs Ekekwe for their sacrifices, contributions, and prayers towards the completion of this degree.I am extremely privileged to have them in my life.
+I am extremely grateful to my parents, Mr and Mrs Ekekwe for their sacrifices, contributions, and prayers towards the completion of this degree.
+I am extremely privileged to have them in my life.

 \
 My sincere gratitude also goes to my hardworking supervisor, Dr Itunuoluwa Isewon, who provided her support even when she was on a work break.
 Thank you for your excellent supervision and guidance ma.],